ajstarks/decksh/README.md

 ```
 ## Labels

 Reading from the specified file, or a geo coordinate string, place text at a latitude and longitude.
 The fields in the file are tab-separated latitude, longitide, and label.
+Labels with embedded "\n" means the text will be stacked. (for example "Atlantic\nOcean").

 A file of coordinates looks like this:
 ```